J. Millard Tawes Museums Open House Saturday May 4th 4:00 pm to 6:00 pm

 Ward Brothers Workshop Open

-The Ward Brothers Workshop will be open to the public on the following days, from 10:30 am to 2 pm.
-Admission is free.
-July 7 and 21; August 11 and 18; Sept.
-3 and 15; October 6 and 20.
+The Ward Brothers Workshop on Sackertown Road will be open to the public on the following days, from 10:30 am to 2 pm: dates soon to come.

-Saturday, September 29, 11 am to 3 pm.
-Join us for a waterfront festival celebrating the history and fishing culture of the Chesapeake.
-Highlights include in-water boats, great local food, children’s activities, and there will be demonstrations of oyster shucking and tonging, crab pot construction, fish cutting And knot tying don’t miss the seafood cooking demos and blessing of the fleet!
+September 28th Dock Day Join us from 11 am to 3 pm for a waterfront festival celebrating the history and fishing culture of the Chesapeake.
+Highlights include in-water boats, great local food children’s activities, and there will be demonstrations of oyster shucking and tonging, crab pot construction, fish cutting And knot tying don’t miss the seafood cooking demos and blessing of the fleet!
 Dock Day is hosted by Crisfield Heritage Foundation.

-Tuesday, November 27 Bring the power of an international day devoted to charitable giving to your local community.
+Tuesday, December 3rd Giving Tuesday Bring the power of an international day devoted to charitable giving to your local community.
 After Black Friday and Cyber Monday, it’s Giving Tuesday!
 Your donation to Crisfield Heritage Foundation will help support historic preservation and public education efforts.